prebhdevsingh/kaf-familycamp/content/faqs.md

       the Langar Sevadars know before each meal.
 They will be prepared with the relevant food based dietary requirements which you put in your application form and there will be Langar made for your requirements where necessary.
+  - question: What happens if I or one of my family members gets unwell?
+    answer: "You should bring any medication you require with you to Khalsa Family Retreat.
+We are not able to provide you with any medication, therefore you may need to travel to a local shop to get the relevant medication you require.
+If your condition is considered contagious e.g. chickenpox - you will be asked to leave the venue.
+More information is available on our terms and conditions page. "
 ---